 I wasn't used to the rhythms of the man's voice, it was a strange dance; the emphasis off on a few syllables, the vague wandering away from the end of his sentences as if he was speaking to himself mostly.
 Conversing was a bit of a struggle but it intrigued me.
 "Well I hope I can look at it that way one day.
 I've imagined my own demise too much for one night."

 He paused, looked flustered for a second, and then continued, "What does unadorned beauty look like?"

 I must have looked dumbfounded for a good minute.
 Regaining speech eventually I inquired, "Excuse me sir, are you a witch?"

 "I'm sure I'm not, but are you?"

 More cryptic talk.
 The old geezer had a knack for annoying the regular flow of speech.

 "I heard that exact same question no less than a half hour ago out in the storm.
 It can't be coincidence."

 "I'm sure I'm not the only curious one to want an answer."

 I glanced toward a window that did not face the porch.
 Everything about this place was becoming stranger, and retreating back out into the white-flurry-suicide machine didn't seem like a completely insane thing anymore.

-The old man seemed fixated with me now, and his well-trained voice no longer had the signs of age his body had, it was lyrical, clear.
+The old man seemed fixated with me now, and his foreign voice no longer had the signs of age his body had, it was lyrical, clear.
 "Let me ask it another way.
 If the world were to end, what's worth saving?"